Damiaou/damiaou/README.md

 ### Hello du bateau ! ⛵
 I'm a web developer, mainly working on React things

+I made an [interactive resume](https://github.com/Damiaou/better-cv) if you want to know more

 ⚡ Fun fact: I like a lot of outdoor sports, because there are many parameters you cannot control and it is spicy !

 <!--